 To the Aboriginal people the constellations and movements of the night sky holds great significance, particularly to the Boorong people who once occupied the country around Lake Tyrrell.
 In fact, Tyrrell is a Boorong word that means ‘sky’.

 Figure 9 shows an image of Bunya, who was chased up into a tree by the evil emu Tchingal.
 He waited so long in the tree he turned into a Possum!
-For more information about the stories of the Boorong people, head to this website.
+For more information about the stories of the Boorong people, head to Science Works in Melbourne.